Manila & Near Manila Day Tours

 What other destinations are near Manila for day tours near Manila?

-The Metro Manila region itself is close to the provinces of Tagaytay, Batangas, and many more destinations perfect for day trips from Manila.
+The Metro Manila region itself is close to the provinces of Tagaytay, Batangas, and many more destinations perfect for day trips.
 For a hassle-free vacation, we recommend online trip booking with Guide to the Philippines, a Philippines travel agency and travel booking website for Philippines guided tours and Philippine tour packages.
 Plan Manila tours with day trips near Manila perfect for families and vacation packages for couples looking to stay at 5 star hotels in the Philippines or affordable resorts near Manila.

 What's the best way to get around Manila?

-For those who want a one-of-a-kind experience, jeepneys and tricycles are a must-try.
+When it comes to Philippine transportation, jeepneys and tricycles are a must-try.
 Locals prefer riding the faster Manila Metro Rail Transit (MRT) and Light Rail Transit (LRT) that also has stations in other cities.
 If you want to be more comfortable, ride-hailing app Grab is also available, or take a cab.
 More adventurous travelers can try Angkas, which is quite like Grab but with a motorcycle and a lot faster and cheaper.
 From the airport, you can also book a Manila airport transfer.
 You can also rent a car in Manila so you can explore the city at your own pace.

 Is it safe in Manila?